Pablo18011/Vector/README.md

 # Vector
-The vector is an FPV RC polypropylene plane I have designed and built from sheets of 3 mm fluted polypropylene board (Correx).It’s based on the Flite Test FT Goblin.
+The vector is an FPV RC polypropylene plane I have designed and built from sheets of 3 & 4mm fluted polypropylene board (Correx).It’s based on the Flite Test FT Goblin.